friendica/red/doc/Making-Friends.md

 **Alternate Networks**

 You can also use your Identity Address or other people's Identity Addresses to become friends across networks.
 The list of possible networks is growing all the time.
 If you know (for instance) "bob" on identi.ca (a Status.Net site) you could put bob@identi.ca into your Contact page and become friends across networks.
 (Or you can put in the URL to Bob's identi.ca page if you wish).
 You can also be "partial" friends with somebody on Google Buzz by putting in their gmail address.
-Google Buzz does not yet support all the protocols we need for direct messaging, but you should be able to follow status updates from within Friendika.
+Google Buzz does not yet support all the protocols we need for direct messaging, but you should be able to follow status updates from within Friendica.
 You can do the same for Twitter accounts and Diaspora accounts.
 In fact you can "follow" most anybody or any website that produces a syndication feed (RSS/Atom,etc.).
 If we can find an information stream and a name to attach to the contact, we'll try to connect with them.

 If you have supplied your mailbox connection information on your Settings page, you can enter the email address of anybody that has sent you a message recently and have their email messages show up in your social stream.
-You can also reply to them from within Friendika.
+You can also reply to them from within Friendica.

 People can also become friends with you from other networks.
-If a friend of yours has an identi.ca account, they can become friends with you by putting your Friendika Identity Address into their identi.ca subscription dialog box.
+If a friend of yours has an identi.ca account, they can become friends with you by putting your Friendica Identity Address into their identi.ca subscription dialog box.
 A similar mechanism is available for Diaspora members, by putting your iendtity address into their search bar.

 Note: Some versions of StatusNet software may require the full URL to your profile and may not work with the identity address.

 When somebody requests friendship you will receive a notification.
 You will need to approve this before the friendship is complete.

 Some networks allow people to send you messages without being friends and without your approval.
-Friendika does not allow this by default, as it would open a gateway for spam.
+Friendica does not allow this by default, as it would open a gateway for spam.

-When you receive a friendship notification from another Friendika member, you will have the option of allowing them as a "fan" or as a "friend".
+When you receive a friendship notification from another Friendica member, you will have the option of allowing them as a "fan" or as a "friend".
 If they are a fan, they can see what you have to say, including private communications that you send to them, but not vice versa.
 As a friend, you can both communicate with each other.

 Diaspora uses a different terminology, and you are given the option of allowing them to "share with you",  or being full friends.